-Right off the bat, we are excited to be just over a month away from the second ever Playwork Campference, a gathering of over 70 play advocates from 6 different countries in one of our favourite adventure playgrounds: Adventure Play at The Parish School.
-Morgan and I will get to hang out in person for the first time since October 2017, and will also be popping in to the TASP/IPA conference in Virginia in March.
+Right off the bat, we are excited to be just over a month away from the second-ever Playwork Campference, a gathering of over 70 play advocates from 6 different countries in one of our favourite adventure playgrounds: Adventure Play at The Parish School.
+Morgan and I will get to hang out in person for the first time since October 2017, and will also be popping into the TASP/IPA conference in Virginia in March.

 I’m have been invited back to Asia too!
-I’ll be doing some training with the folks of Playright – Hong Kong’s Play Association, and will be traveling on to Malaysia to hang out with Queenie Tan and her team.
+I’ll be doing some training with the folks of Playright – Hong Kong’s Play Association, and will be travelling on to Malaysia to hang out with Queenie Tan and her team.
 I can’t quite believe that I will be going back to a world where everyone looks like me – I feel both privileged and alarmed, but as long as I prioritise the needs of the child at all times, I know that I can overcome my own adult fears.